-Windsor Castle, Bath and Stonehenge Tour with Entries
+Windsor Castle, Bath and Stonehenge Tour

-- Cancelled bookings up to 24 hours before travel receive a full refund
+- Cancel bookings up to 24 hours before travel to receive a full refund

 - Day trip to 3 of the UK’s most popular attractions

 - Visit the King’s royal residence Windsor Castle including St George's Chapel

 - Test your theories at the historic Stonehenge